marekborowiec/spruceup/README.md

 pip install spruceup
 ```

-To set up the new environment you can also use a different environment manager, such as `venv`, instead of `conda`:
+If you do not wish to install `conda`, you can set up a new environment using a different package manager, such as `venv`:
 ```bash
 python3 -m venv spruceup
 ```